with Ilaria Sicignano: mezzosoprano; Piero Pretti: tenor; Mattia Olivieri: baritone; Carlo Lepore: bass

 This is not due to a vocal or technical flaw.
 Yende sings all the notes and even adds her own.
 She offers a new cadenza for the mad scene from Lucia which was written for her and that reveals her intention not to show off her «speed or high notes» but «to give respect and honour to the role».
 With the exception of few high notes which are not particularly beautiful (as the one at the end of the Lucia scene), Yende’s singing is accurate, elegant, , and her technique is sound too, but her overall charming personality lacks a bit of charisma that prevents her roles from being different from each other and from impressing those who listen to her with the discovery of something new or “personal”.

 Juliette, Lucia, Alaide, Dinorah and Amina are not really different from one another.
 All of them are portrayed with the same, placid but overall colourless personality and even within the role itself, it seems that Yende is resting on the laurels of her warm, velvety voice, without adding a nuance, an accent, an expression to enliven what is without question a fine performance, but where there is nothing more to appreciate apart from the umpteen beautiful voice without actual temperament.
 This is a problem that I had noticed already in Yende’s A Journey, but if at that time she had the excuse to be a rising star, this time a more original achievement would have been desirable – if not in La straniera, at least in a role as Lucia di Lammermoor, with which Yende is incontestably familiar.

-Pretty Yende is indisputably a very good singer, but she is still far from being a really great artist.
-Dreams is not really a memorable album, just a fine one, which deserves to be heard, but that is definitely not a milestone in the performance of the soprano roles it collects.
+Pretty Yende is a very good singer, but she is still far from being a really great artist.
+Dreams is not really a memorable album, just a fine one.
+It deserves a listening, but it is definitely not a milestone in the performance of these soprano roles.